bloc97/MISR/README.md

 # MISR
 Exploratory Project on Multiple-Image Super-Resolution for the Autumn 2020 IFT6145 Computer Vision course at Université de Montréal.

 Explores the use of optical flow in mutiple-image super-resolution.
-This method should be similar to what is used by other projects such as the commonly known Nvidia DLSS.
+This method should be similar to what is used by other projects such as the commonly known Nvidia DLSS 2.0.

 ## Resources
 [Report](Report.pdf)